Spetses: Modern

 The Poseidonion Hotel was built by Sotirios Anargyros, descendant of a great 18th-century Spetsiot shipping family.
 His branch of the family had fallen on hard times, and he emigrated to the United States as a young man in 1868, when Spetses was declining as a maritime center.
 In 1899 he returned from the US, now a wealthy tobacco tycoon and started to transform the island of his youth.
-He built an impressive mansion and met with rich Athenians who visited Spetses from August to October, in order to hunt the turtledoves and quail migrating between Africa and Europe.
+He built a mansion and met with rich Athenians who visited Spetses from August to October, in order to hunt the turtledoves and quail migrating between Africa and Europe.
 Anagyros had pine seedlings planted in the hills.
 In the early 21st century, the island is one of the most wooded in the southern Aegean.

 He saw the need for a comfortable hotel and built the Poseidonion in the style of its French Mediterranean models, the Carlton in Cannes (1911) and the Negresco in Nice (1912).
 The hunters could bring along their wives and children to enjoy the comfort of the hotel, the spa, donkey rides, dancing to the orchestra in the evening, and mixed bathing on the beaches across the channel.
 The Poseidonion rapidly became the favorite vacation spot for high society, royalty, and the rich Athenians who came to enjoy a small slice of the grand life.

 In the 1960s and 1970s, the island attracted a number of wealthy Greek vacationers from Athens and elsewhere, who owned second villas or lived on their large yachts in the port.
 Some had children who became students of the Anargirios School.
 Although some hotels had been constructed, tourists often stayed in purpose-built holiday homes.
 From the 1980s, the Greek vacationers were often supplanted by north European tourists, especially from Britain, who were attracted by the low cost of a holiday.

 Package tours to Spetses declined and eventually ceased during the 1990s.
 In the early 21st century, the island's holiday clientele is of a higher economic class and largely Greek.

 The main Athenian tourist season lasts for only two months of the year, although most hotels and restaurants are open from Easter until October.
 Efforts are being made by officials to extend the season, by adding major events to attract visitors: